Operation Eagle's Feather

-Operation Eagle's Feather is an operation in which the Polish Army, supported by the Afghan Armed Forces, carried out an offensive against the Taliban in Afghanistan as part of the War on Terror.
+Operation Eagle's Feather was a Polish Army operation, supported by the Afghan Armed Forces against the Taliban in 2009.
 The Polish Army targeted and attacked a number of weapons dumps and Taliban radio masts.
 This was the largest operation of the Polish Army during the War on Terror in Afghanistan.
 According to Gazeta Wyborcza, about 800 Polish soldiers were involved in the operation.

 Aftermath

 During the operation, the weapons dumps and radio masts were successfully destroyed.
 Several of the Polish Army's vehicles were damaged and three Polish soldiers were wounded.
 The number of casualties received by the Taliban is unknown.